 Shopify uses a three-tiered pricing structure.
 It costs $29 to $299 a month and is fully flexible to your company’s needs.
 Remember, apart from design and SEO, these should be the only costs associated with your platform.
 So, in the grand scheme of things, a well-functioning Shopify site could cost a small-to-medium-sized company about $299 per month (before apps and themes.)

 Since Shopify is a hosted site, you won’t have to worry about hosting, speed, or maintenance issues.
 A domain can cost anywhere between a few dollars to several hundred dollars per year, but most domains cost between $10 and $30 per year.
 Additionally, Shopify charges transaction fees for payment processors such as PayPal, Braintree, and Authorize.net.
 The premium percentage varies from 2.0 percent to 0.5 percent, with lower transaction fees associated with more expensive monthly subscriptions.
 This means that Shopify gets a share of any online purchase.
-If your store receives a large number of transactions, the fees will quickly add up.
+If your store receives many transactions, the fees will quickly add up.
 By using Shopify’s direct payment portal, users can skip these fees.

 Things get a little more complicated when talking about Magento and pricing.
 It’s an Open Source platform, which means it’s free to use and available in the public domain, which is a big plus.
 Magento 2 offers a completely free Community Edition and charges a fee based on the needs and size of the e-commerce shop.
 Therefore, Magento 2 is appropriate for any online shop.
 However, since Magento is self-hosted, merchants will also need to buy a hosting solution for it, which will cost between $1 and $200 per month.